mkondratek/git-machete-blog-post/blog.md

 **a git repository organizer, and a rebase/merge/push/pull automation tool, named Git Machete.**

 It allows for looking at the state of the repository from a previously inexperienceable perspective.
-It puts the primary focus on branches (rather than commits), their relationship to each other, and their relationship to the remote repository.
+It puts the primary focus on branches (rather than commits), their relationship to each other and also to the remote repository.
-Moreover, it provides both diagnostic and corrective functionalities for the shape of the repository and the mentioned relationships.
+Moreover, it gives both diagnostic and restorative functionalities for the shape of the repository and the mentioned relationships.
-It finds an exceptional application in maintaining linear Git history.
+It finds an outstanding application in maintaining linear Git history.

 ## Git Machete